hatsyim/hcpinnseikonal/README.md

 conda activate my_env
 ```

-**Disclaimer:** All experiments have been carried on a Intel(R) Xeon(R) CPU @ 2.10GHz equipped with a single NVIDIA GEForce RTX 3090 GPU.
+**Disclaimer:** All experiments have been carried on a Intel(R) Xeon(R) Gold 6230R CPU @ 2.10GHz equipped with a single NVIDIA Quadro RTX 8000 GPU.
 Different environment
 configurations may be required for different combinations of workstation and GPU.

 ## Cite us
-DWXXX - Author1 et al. (2022) Report title.
+DWXXX - Taufik et al. (2022) Report title.